wgar84/wgar84.github.io/Evolution2015/index.md

 *** =pnotes

 Morphological systems have a tendency to exhibit covariation among its components due to developmental interactions.
-In the mammalian skull, for instance, adult phenotypes are assembled by a series of developmental processes; the timing, rate and scope of such processes structures covariance patterns.
+In the mammalian skull, for instance, adult phenotypes are assembled by a series of developmental processes; variation in timing, rate and scope of such processes structures covariance patterns.
+Covariance structure in adult phenotypes is also influenced by the effects of canalization and stabilizing selection, both over developmental systems themselves and functional interactions in the resulting phenotypes.
+These factors may limit variation in developmental processes, thus limiting changes in covariance structure.

 ***